cellannotation/cap-anndata/README.md

 #### 5. How to handle obsm embeddings matrixes

 By the default the CapAnnData will not read the embeddings matrix.
 The link to the h5py objects will be created upon the first call of the `.obsm` property.
 Alike the AnnData package the call like `cap_adata.obsm["X_tsne"]` will not return the in-memory matrix but will return the backed version instead.
-We can get the information about the name and shape of the embeddings without taking the whole matrixes in the memory!
+It is possible to get the information about the name and shape of the embeddings without taking the whole matrix in the memory.

 ```python
 with read_h5ad(file_path=file_path, edit=False) as cap_adata: